-However, unlike the noble caste, the Inaden’s silversmithing traditions found a market.
-There is still superstitious magic attached to raw metal, as fire transforms it into adornment that is connected to an ancient animist religion.
-Also, instead of bartering in the Tuareg traditional economy, the Inaden now take cash.
-This means that a Khomeissa pendant, associated with fertility and protection, could be bought by a tourist, instead of only being made for a married woman.
+However, unlike the noble caste, the vassal smiths -the Inaden’s silversmithing traditions found a way to survive and a market for their products.
+Instead of bartering in the Tuareg traditional economy, the Inaden now take cash.
+This means that a ‘Khomeissa’ pendant, associated with fertility and protection, could be bought by a tourist, instead of only being made for a married woman.
 Tuareg designs even made it to Hermès.

-Ineke recently brought her Saharan jewelry to an exhibition at the Castle Gronsveld in Holland.
+Ineke recently exhibited Saharan jewelry at an exhibition at the Castle Gronsveld in Holland.
 “I feel like a polar bear wanting to hibernate because of the cold.
 It doesn’t work for me.
 I will be very happy to go back to the desert next Thursday, where a new part of the adventure begins.”